gilescope/ArrowDebugging/README.md

                     Step Over
 ```

+## Time traveling

+If you have the ability to time travel, hold down Ctrl as well as Alt when going Up or Down to move forwards and backwards through time.

 ## Paste

 As a bonus, pasting (Alt-V) the current instruction pointer seems to also work pretty well.

+## Contribute

+Pull Requests welcome!
+All suggestions for really ergonomic keybindings considered.